TheOnlyZac/velcro/README.md

 Velcro includes built-in functions which bind to internal functions in the Sly 2 engine.
 Each built-in function corresponds to a specific opcode in the bytecode.

-Note that research into Sly 2 macros is ongoing.
-There are many more opcodes that are not documented, and the ones that are documented may not be fully understood.
+Research into Sly 2 macros is ongoing, so there are many more opcodes that are not documented here, and the ones that are documented may not be fully understood.

 | Function | Description |
 |----------|-------------|